Restaurant Design Guide

 • Patio / outdoor dining spaces

-To ensure that operations flow accordingly, you may want to ascertain that the back of the house and patio space synchronize with your restaurant floor plan as well.
-Lighting should also be factor in with your layout since it plays a crucial role in setting the ambiance for your restaurant.
+To ensure smooth operations, it's important that the back of the house and patio space align with your restaurant floor plan.
+Lighting should also be factored into your layout, as it plays a crucial role in setting the ambiance for your restaurant.
 Positioning your restaurant tables too close to large lights can subject your patrons to an unpleasant glare.

 Kitchen and Restroom Layout

-A commercial kitchen layout generally provides 5 distinct areas for meal productions:
+A commercial kitchen layout typically consists of five distinct areas for meal production:

 • Food prep station